-This, by the way, is also the central theme of my next book, not co-incidentally, titled: “The Customer Factory”.
+This is also the central theme of my next book, titled: “The Customer Factory.”

-My guess is that this profit-seeking characterization is rooted in the presence of a prominent Revenue Streams box on the canvas which poses problems when thinking about some of these non-direct models.
+I guess that this profit-seeking characterization is rooted in the presence of a prominent Revenue Streams box on the canvas, which poses problems when thinking about some of these non-direct models.

 What to Put Under Revenue Streams?